-Reassessing where to allocate one’s asset is no simple task and, if done too rashly, could lead to losses in the long run.
-So, it may be helpful for investors to speak with a credible financial planner before making a big investment change that’s driven by the news of the day.
+Reassessing where to allocate one’s assets is no simple task and, if done too rashly, could lead to losses in the long run.
+So, it may be helpful for investors to speak with a financial professional before making a big investment change that’s driven by the news of the day.

 Having a Diversified Portfolio

-Instead of needing to shift investments into safe haven assets, like precious metals, some investors prefer to cultivate a well-diversified portfolio from the start.
+Instead of shifting investments into safe haven assets, like precious metals, some investors prefer to cultivate a well-diversified portfolio from the start.

-In this case, there’d be less need to rotate funds towards “safer” investments during a decline, as the portfolio would already be split between assets with stability and risk.
+In this case, there’d be less need to rotate funds towards “safer” investments during a decline, as the portfolio would already offer enough diversification to help mitigate the risks of market volatility.

 Reinvesting dividends may also lead the long-term investor’s portfolio to continue growing at a steady pace, even when share prices decline temporarily.
 Knowing where and when to reinvest earnings is another factor investors may want to chew on when deciding which strategy to adopt.